 - Sleep someplace cool and dark.
 You’ll likely be running warmer than normal, so it’s extra important to keep your bedroom cool.
 Creative sleep aids such as earplugs, a white noise machine, or an eye mask can block out noise and light to ensure a calmer sleeping environment with fewer distractions.
 Also, consider investing in a new mattress and breathable sheets.
+Generally, the best mattress for pregnant people will provide good spinal support and pressure relief.
 And although you aren’t showing yet, it’s never too early to invest in a pair of loose, comfortable pajamas.

 Sometimes, no matter what you try, it just seems impossible to get a good night’s sleep.
 For women who find themselves constantly plagued with fatigue during the first trimester, a short daytime nap might be the solution.
 This is a delicate balance because napping has been associated with hyperglycemia, and too many naps or naps that are many hours long might make it difficult to get to sleep at night.

 If you want to do what’s best for your baby, you also need to take care of yourself.
 Don’t feel guilty if you have to drop some commitments to make more time for self-care.
 Those who are still working during the first trimester may have added stress from the extra responsibilities.
 Arranging to take short breaks to go for a walk or do some light stretching at work may help ease the burden.